Below is a list of current projects that vary greatly in both

 - Creative genius, knowledge, and reason: The lives and works of eminent creators.
 In J. C. Kaufman & J. Baer (Eds), Cambridge companion to creativity and reason in cognitive development (2nd ed.).
 Cambridge: Cambridge University Press.

-- Revision of earlier publication requiring mostly the updating of references, with the exception of the "equal-odds rule," which required major revising in light of more recent work (due September 1, 2014).
+- Revision of earlier publication requiring mostly the updating of references, with the exception of the "equal-odds rule," which required major revising in light of more recent work; draft revision now complete (due September 1, 2014).